Jean Pierre François Lamorinière: Life

 From the mid-1850s the artist starts to gain success thanks to the support of the Brussels art dealer Gustave Couteaux.
 The future Leopold II of Belgium purchased one of his works through Couteaux.
 In 1860 he was granted the Order of Leopold, a Belgian national honorary order of knighthood.
 He came into contact with the London-based Belgian dealer Mr. Gambart.
 He later visited England and around 1865 several paintings of the forest of Burnham near London by his hand are recorded.

 In 1866 Lamorinière married Henriette Lavaux of 24 years old who was of French origin.
 The artist also starts to travel to find new subjects in Les Fagnes (1867), the banks of the Meuse (1868–1869), Germany (1869) and from the early 1870s he spent annually several months on the island Walcheren in the Netherlands.
 He exhibited in Vienna, Prague, Paris, Rotterdam and Amsterdam and painted in these locations when he travelled there.
 He returned often to paint in the border town of Putte, Kapellen where in the mid-1870s he acquired a residence called The Pavillion.

 Jean Pierre François Lamorinière was among a large number of Antwerp artists who established the Association of Antwerp Etchers (Vereeniging der Antwerpsche etsers, l'Association des aquafortistes anversois) in 1880.
 The Vereeniging published an annual album containing graphic works of its members.

-Lamorinière lost his eye sight in 1898 and ceased to paint.
+Lamorinière lost his eyesight in 1898 and ceased to paint.
 He died in Antwerp on 3 January 1911.